DigitalWindow/dependency-injection/README.md

 ## Configuration-Free Usage

-Simply type-hint the constructor parameters of your dependency, and you needn't offer any configuration information to DirtyNeedle - it will use reflection to figure out what is needed.
+Simply type-hint the constructor parameters of your dependency, and you needn't offer any configuration information to the injector - it will use reflection to figure out what is needed.

 E.g.: